The StockBrokers.com 2017 Brokerage Review assessed 16 different brokers over six months, surfacing the best online stock brokers

 .
 This review compares Merrill Edge vs TradeStation Securities.
 Is Merrill Edge or TradeStation Securities a better online broker?

 First, we will make a comparison of the stock and option trading fees for trading with both brokers.
 Merrill Edge charges $6.95 per stock trade which is $1.95 more than TradeStation Securities which charges customers $5.00 per trade.
-For options trading, Merrill Edge has a base fee of $6.95, and TradeStation Securities a base fee of $5.00.
+With options, the base fees charged are $6.95 (Merrill Edge) and $5.00 (TradeStation Securities).
 Each option contract then costs $0.75 at Merrill Edge and $0.50 at TradeStation Securities.
 Note that some brokers charge a per-share fee instead of a flat-fee commission.
 For a full breakdown of commissions, read our online broker reviews

 Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
-TradeStation Securities makes virtual trading available to clients, while Merrill Edge does not.
+TradeStation Securities has virtual trading, Merrill Edge doesn't.
 For mobile trading, Both Merrill Edge and TradeStation Securities offer clients access to an iPhone App, iPad App and Android App.
 Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Merrill Edge while TradeStation Securities offers none of these.
+Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Merrill Edge while customers at TradeStation Securities can have none of these.
 On the whole, when it comes to tools, research, and mobile trading, TradeStation Securities finished with awards Best in Class - Platforms & Tools in 2017, while Merrill Edge came up with Best in Class - Research.

 Overall, Merrill Edge takes the upper hand with 4.00 stars over TradeStation Securities's 3.50 stars.